Perimeter of the southern Feral Woods

 I tried to move forward, but an arm wrapped around me and hoisted me into the air, my limp corpse dangling as blood spilled from my wounds.

 ADF-152: WITCH 2 to Beacon, I’ve got AVL.
+Retreating from the area of operations.

-ADF’s ESTREAM engaged in a burst of bright light, launching us into the air away from HRA as he continued fighting the beast, sparks and blood spraying into the darkness.
-I couldn’t tell who was winning.
+ADF’s ESTRM engaged in a burst of bright light, ripping us into the air, away from HRA, even as he continued fighting the monster, sparks and blood spraying into the darkness.

 KKS-93: HRA, we got him!
 Disengage!